Moonstroke/C-log/README.md

 ## A simple logging system in C

-*Clog* is, beyond traditional dutch footwear, a simple logging system written in and for C.
+*Clog* is --beyond traditional dutch footwear-- a simple logging system written in and for C.

 The project is designed to be lightweight, efficient and easy to use.